What is a cervical biopsy?

 on the cervix or in the vagina.

-He or she may clean and soak the cervix with a vinegar solution (acetic acid solution).
+They may clean and soak the cervix with a vinegar solution (acetic acid solution).

 This solution helps make the abnormal tissues turn white so they are easier to see.